Toggle: English / Spanish

 Withdrawal from cocaine may not be as unstable as withdrawal from alcohol.
 However, the withdrawal from any chronic substance use is very serious.
 There is a risk of suicide or overdose.

 People who have cocaine withdrawal will often use alcohol, sedatives, hypnotics, or anti-anxiety medicines to treat their symptoms.
 Long-term use of these drugs is not recommended because it simply shifts addiction from one substance to another.
 Under proper medical supervision, however, short-term use of these medicines may be helpful in recovery.

 Presently, there are no medicines to reduce craving, but research is taking place.

 Call your health care provider if you use cocaine and need help to stop using it.

 Avoid cocaine use.
-If you have previously used cocaine and wish to stop, try to avoid people, places, and things you associate with the drug.
-If you find yourself considering the euphoria produced by cocaine, force yourself to think of the negative consequences that follow its use.
-Group participation is helpful for many people.
+If you use cocaine and wish to stop, talk with a health care provider.
+Also try to avoid people, places, and things you associate with the drug.
+If you find yourself thinking about the euphoria produced by cocaine, force yourself to think of the negative outcomes that follow its use.

-- Last Reviewed on 06/17/2011
+- Last reviewed on 3/31/2017

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.